 Academic Philosophy

-Academic Philosophy How Beacon Students LiveHOW BEACON STUDENTS LIVE
+Academic Philosophy How Beacon Students LiveHOW BEACON ACADEMY STUDENTS LIVE

-Beacon students build habits of learning that will serve them far beyond their high school or even college experience.
+Beacon Academy students build habits of learning that will serve them far after college and throughout their lives.
 At our core, we strive to help students develop the aptitude and passion to learn actively throughout their lives so that they can adjust within an ever-changing future, become leaders in their chosen fields and instruments of change in the world, and, most importantly, live with purpose.

 Our program asks students to embrace the complexity of the world while remaining fully themselves.
-Beacon believes in the importance of habituating virtue in order to live good lives.
+Beacon provides a social setting that values the community, fostering inclusion, support, conflict resolution, and empathy between students.
 The education and practice students receive at Beacon Academy will help them navigate the inevitable challenges they face in the pursuit of a meaningful life.

 Academic Philosophy How Beacon Students Learn